-Author Notes: Some cocktails are like air-conditioning, but the Paloma isn’t one of them.
-Rather, it makes you feel like you were born and raised in the tropics: You’ll still be hot, but you’ll revel in the heat.
-For those of you that wish to eschew the home-made route, Jarritos still makes the classic grapefruit (toronja) soda for a Paloma.
+For those of you who wish to eschew the homemade route, Jarritos still makes the classic grapefruit (toronja) soda for a paloma.
 It’s crisp, tart, sweet, and refreshing, with the slightest hint of bitterness on the finish, and can be easily found at well-stocked Latin grocers.

 A touch of salt shines a spotlight on the grapefruit’s inimitable flavor—fans of salt-rimmed cocktails will want to take note.
 Pour coarse salt onto a small plate, distribute the salt evenly over the surface, wet the edge of the glass with water or a squeezed-out grapefruit half, then gently invert the glass onto the plate and twist a few times to coat the rim.
 You can also use chili-infused, lime-infused, or smoked salt for extra complexity (and black or pink salt for added color).